galwa506/student-success-analytics-jcu/README.md

 Power BI Dashboards:

-Open Power BI Desktop and load .pbix files from dashboards/.
+Open Power BI Desktop and load .pbix files from Power BI/.

 Connect to processed data exports to visualize outcomes and risk profiles.